 Option One: Create a Welcome Mat

-This is effectively a drop down screen that appears on your website immediately or soon after a searcher lands on your page.
+This is pretty much a drop down screen that appears on your website immediately or soon after a searcher lands on your page.
 It doesn’t have to sound pushy or annoying.
 Lead with what your visitors will receive in return.
 Is it specialized content?
 A discount on their first online purchase?
 A free trial?
-You should also let them know what you plan to do with their information (like their name and email address) once they provide it.
+You should also let them know what you plan to do with their information once they provide it.
 Let them know you won’t sell it or bombard them with annoying emails or phone calls.

 Option Two: Send Push Notifications